What is SSC MTS Exam? - Full Form & Age Limit, Salary, Job Profile and Pattern

 SSC MTS Advantages

 - Sarkari Naukri: In India direct government jobs for 10th pass candidates are quite limited.
-Most government jobs require higher qualifications like 12th pass, graduation, or post graduation.
+Most government jobs require higher qualifications like 12th pass, graduation or post graduation.
 Through the SSC MTS (Multi Tasking Staff) exam, 10th pass candidates are recruited for clerical and non-technical posts in central government offices.

 - High Salary: Compared to other private or normal government jobs candidates selected through the SSC MTS exam receive a salary that is at par with or even higher than that of a graduate employee working in a private office.